Summary: Academic Unit: Adult, Child and Mental Health Nursing

 Location: Baines Wing

-Veronica is Professor in Child and Family Health in the School of Healthcare; a Core member of the Maternal, Family and Child-Health Research group she leads the Children, Young People and Family Research Strand.
-She is a registered Adult and Sick Childrens Nurse and Teacher with extensive experience in NHS clinical and leadership roles, and teaching and research in HE.
+Veronica co-Chairs the Maternal, Family and Child-Health Research group and leads the Children, Young People and Family Research Strand in the School of Healthcare, University of Leeds.
+She is Adjunct Professor, School of Nursing, Midwifery and Indigenous Health at Charles Sturt University, Australia.
+She is a registered Adult and Sick Childrens Nurse and HE Teacher, with extensive clinical, teaching and leadership experience.
 Veronicas research and under/post-graduate teaching focusses particularly on:

-· The ways children, young people, families/carers and health-professionals share management of long-term conditions
+· The ways children, young people, families/carers and professionals share long-term condition management

 · Development/evaluation of complex, user-led interventions (e.g. web and smartphone apps) to promote optimum health-care experiences for families, and optimum outcomes for patients, and